 But new research on an ancient botanical medicine is encouraging and may be the answer for pet parents of dogs afflicted with epilepsy.

-A Natural Treatment Alternative For Dogs With Epilepsy
+A Natural Treatment Alternative for Dogs with Epilepsy

-Although the correct determination of an appropriate treatment regimen for canine epilepsy depends on an accurate diagnosis of the type and cause of seizures (epileptogenesis), there is a canine epilepsy treatment option available for dog owners who want a more natural, holistic means to help calm their dog’s seizures.
+Although the correct determination of an appropriate treatment regimen for canine epilepsy depends on an accurate diagnosis of the type and cause of seizures (epileptogenic), there is a canine epilepsy treatment option available for dog owners who want a more natural, holistic means to help calm their dog’s seizures.

-CBD Oil For Dogs With Epilepsy
+CBD Oil for Dogs with Epilepsy

 Research on the potential health benefits of CBD in dogs is beginning to emerge.
 Current research suggests that Cannabidiol (CBD) from hemp has low toxicity and high tolerability in humans and non-humans and shows promise in the attenuation of seizure activity in dogs.

-CASE STUDY – CBD As Novel Treatment For Canine Epilepsy:
+CASE STUDY – CBD As Novel Treatment for Canine Epilepsy: